 Children are often not able to express themselves as comprehensively as adults.
 Kinesiology muscle testing gives them a voice and the ability to release emotional stress.
 It is also used to assess nutritional imbalances and food allergies/ intolerances.

-When working with learning difficulties, we can also tailor the session to specific areas of dysfunction such as speech, reading or writing.
+When working with learning difficulties, we can also tailor the session to specific areas of dysfunction such as speech, reading or writing and overall brain integration.
 Using muscle testing, we can find out what the negative association is, to the extent of which letters, phrases and sounds are causing the problem.

 To use muscle testing accurately it is recommended your child be aged 7 yo and up.
 For younger children the session is conducted using the parent as surrogate.